joshchew24/AdventOfCode/README.md

 ## Day 14:
 ### Initial thoughts
 Seems pretty straight forward.
 Dictionary to store the pair insertion rules, sliding window loop.
 Problem 2 will probably test for optimisation so will have to think of something clever.

+### Reflection
+Initial thoughts were pretty accurate to how the problem went.
+P1 was straightforward, P2 relied on optimised implementation which I did not have.
+Reapproached by throwing dictionaries at the problem (as one does) and it ended up working.
+Short thoughts because it's late and I'm tired